treojs/treo/Readme.md

 });
 ```

-  In order to add a lot of data use [async](https://github.com/caolan/async) control-flow library.
+  In order to add more data, try to use [async](https://github.com/caolan/async) library.

 ```js
 async.series([